 Now that we have a full visual for this person, we see color from Summer, color from Autumn, and a spritely feeling (generally attributed to Spring).
 I’m dubbing it Sea Tiger Summer (fit for a Fae!), as Summer colors are our larger blocks.
 If we had found a shimmery, floaty bronze top and almond crop pants, and chosen pops of teal or rose, it would work, but the feeling of autumn (even a floaty, shimmery autumn) wouldn’t enhance her energy quite as well.

 If you can find a celebrity who might work with a Sea Tiger Autumn palette, I’ll create a Fantastical Beauty capsule for them and we can see how emphasizing the inverse of the palette works on another FB type.

-If you’re ready to learn your Fantastical Beauty and Base 5 types and have a custom palette and capsule made special for you, select a style service today.
+If you’re ready to learn your Fantastical Beauty and Animal Familiar types and have a custom palette and capsule made special for you, select a style service today.